-Every evening at Dashashwamedh Ghat✦GhatA flight of steps descending to sacred water — riverbanks in Varanasi, lake edges in Udaipur and Pushkar.
-The word also names the Western and Eastern…Read in the glossary ↗, as the light fails, young priests raise tiered brass lamps of flame and circle them to the river in synchronised offering — the Ganga Aarti✦AartiA Hindu ritual of worship in which lamps of flame are circled before a deity — or, at Varanasi and Pushkar, before the sacred river itself —…Read in the glossary ↗, a ceremony of fire, incense, conch and Sanskrit verse performed for the goddess who is also the river.
+Every evening at Dashashwamedh GhatGhatA flight of steps leading down to a river or tank, used for bathing, worship and cremation.Read in the glossary, as the light fails, young priests raise tiered brass lamps of flame and circle them to the river in synchronised offering — the Ganga AartiAartiA Hindu act of worship in which lamps of flame are circled before a deity or a sacred river, accompanied by bells, conch and chant.Read in the glossary, a ceremony of fire, incense, conch and Sanskrit verse performed for the goddess who is also the river.
 It would happen identically if no visitor ever came; that is its power.

-There are two ways to witness it, and they are different ceremonies: from within the crowd on the ghat✦ghatA flight of steps descending to sacred water — riverbanks in Varanasi, lake edges in Udaipur and Pushkar.
-The word also names the Western and Eastern…Read in the glossary ↗ steps, immersed in the bells and the press of devotion — or from a boat on the black water, the flames doubling in reflection, the whole riverfront turned amphitheatre.
+There are two ways to witness it, and they are different ceremonies: from within the crowd on the ghat steps, immersed in the bells and the press of devotion — or from a boat on the black water, the flames doubling in reflection, the whole riverfront turned amphitheatre.

 How We Arrange It